IraineDuarte/PcP190-mapping/README.md

 ***
-## How do I get the species'genomes and their numbers?
+## How do I get the species' genomes and their numbers?

 * All SRAs (Sequence Read Archive) are selected, using the data available at the National Center for Biotechnology Information (NCBI), on the platform (https://www.ncbi.nlm.nih.gov/sra).
   * Each species will have an SRA (ID number).
 It is with it that the user will work.